 At the same time, I think it dawned on Gordon just what he’d missed out on over the years.
 His mum wasn’t well.
 His dad passed away.
 He’d been on one holiday in about 15 years.
 He realised it was time to take a step back and stop devoting himself to football.
 And why shouldn’t he?
 “There can’t be many people who’ve given more to the game than him.”

-Make sure you get your copy of The Non-League Paper this weekend for more great and all the latest news in one place on the impact of the crisis on society and football.
+Make sure you get your copy of The Non-League Paper this weekend for more great features and all the latest news in one place on the impact of the coronavirus crisis on society and football.

-In shops on Sundays and Mondays, is always available as a pound-busting digital edition and full replica of the printed paper from midnight on Saturdays.
+In shops on Sundays and Mondays, The NLP is always available as a pound-busting digital edition and full replica of the printed paper from midnight on Saturdays.
 Save cash on single issues, even more on longer deals and the pages still rustle too!

 Images courtesy of The Non-League Paper